How to Add a GIF to WordPress

 Capturing the attention of online audiences can get more and more challenging as entertainment options increase.
 Including dynamic elements in small, simple ways can be an effective way of attracting target users to your content.

 This is one reason adding animated GIFs to your website can come in handy.
 Whether you create them yourself, purchase them online, or source them from a free repository, GIFs can be a fun way to convey meaning and increase engagement.

 In this article, we’ll cover how to add a GIF to your WordPress website.
-We’ll also provide you with a troubleshooting guide, in case you run into any problems.
+We’ll also provide you with a quick troubleshooting guide in case you run into any problems.
 If you’re ready, let’s get started!

 How to Add a GIF to WordPress in 5 Easy Steps

 Adding a GIF to your website might seem like a fairly straightforward process.
 There are some tricks involved in making sure the animation will actually work, however.
-With that in mind, in the following steps we’ll walk through the process of adding a working GIF to your WordPress content.
+With that in mind, the following steps will walk you through the process of adding a working GIF to your WordPress content.

 Step 1: Optimize Your GIF